kserve/kserve/python/huggingfaceserver/README.md

           cpu: 100m
           memory: 2Gi
 ```
-3. Serve the huggingface model using vllm runtime. vllm is the default runtime.
+3. Serve the llama2 model using huggingface vllm runtime.
+For the llama2 model, vllm is the default model.
+If available for a model, vllm is set as the default runtime.
 Note - Model need to be supported by vllm otherwise KServe python runtime will be used as a failsafe.
 vllm supported models - https://docs.vllm.ai/en/latest/models/supported_models.html
 ```yaml
 apiVersion: serving.kserve.io/v1beta1